nspyre-org/nspyre/docs/contributing.rst

 .. image:: images/merge-button.png
    :align: center
-   :scale: 50%

 .. figure:: images/delete-button.png
    :align: center

-   :height: 67px
+..   :height: 67px
      :width: 557.18px

-(For more detailed information on creating a pull request for a fork, see `here <https://docs.github.com/en/enterprise/2.16/user/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`_.)
+(For more detailed information on creating a pull request from a fork, see `here <https://docs.github.com/en/enterprise/2.16/user/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`_.)

 A Few More Comments
 ^^^^^^^^^^^^^^^^^^^

 There's a few more important considerations that should be made when setting up a good development environment :command:`git rebase -i master`.
-We will briefly discuss them here:guilabel:`New Pull Request`.
+We will briefly discuss them here :guilabel:`New Pull Request`.

 * Virual Enivronments